Owning work group name:

 The Citation Resource can be referenced by:

 - the EvidenceReport Resource (to express the Citation as a characteristic of specific focus for searches and reports)

 - any resource using a RelatedArtifact datatype (for which a common use was to describe citations)

-- any resource for which citation of the resource is desired (using a citeAs element)
+- any resource for which citation of that resource is desired (using a citeAs element)

 Any resource may have common metadata including authors, contributors, identifiers and location concepts for the resource.
 The Citation Resource is expected to be used primarily for citing things that are not FHIR Resources.
 There is NOT an expectation to provide Citations for most FHIR Resources.
 However, FHIR Resources can be the subject of Citation Resources when there is additional needs beyond common metadata to use the FHIR Resource as the cited source in other contexts or to support scholarly and scientific contribution attribution to the FHIR Resource content.

 Pre-applied (http://build.fhir.org/citation.html) for Connectathon 24.
-Approval (at Maturity Level 0) is now desired for R4B for January September 2021 support of FHIR servers.
+Approval (at Maturity Level 0) was applied for R4B.

 brynrhodes (github user) Khalid-Shahin (github user)

 When Resource Proposal Is Complete: